HumanCellAtlas/dcp-cli/docs/data_submission_guide.md

     hca upload select <credentials>
     ```

-1. Navigate to the data files, replacing `</path/to/data>` with the path to where the data files are:
+1. Navigate to a local copy of the data files, replacing `</path/to/data>` with the path to where the data files are:

     ```
     cd </path/to/data>